Speech-to-speech models

 -

 end_callandtransfer_calltools lack ability to play termination / transfer messages.
-Real-time models are expected to say “last message” first and only after that call the tool.
+Speech-to-speech models are expected to say “last message” first and only after that call the tool.
 Consider updating agent’s prompt to enforce this behavior. -

 -